XavKearney/fsharp-arm-emulator/README.md

 # fsharp-arm-emulator
 The goal of this project is to create a fully functional ARM Assembly Language Emulator in F#.

+This repository is for the back-end code, which performs instruction emulation.
+This is used in an electron-based GUI, which is defined [here](https://github.com/djb15/arm-emulator-gui).

 **For individual project statements, see the `docs` directory.**